pbj-writes/hugo_portfolio/content/blog/2024-02-07-tri_finally_makes_sense.md

 <p>In the pool, I felt incredible.
 Not Katie Ledecky incredible, but, relative to the previous year, I was a different person.</p>

 <p>I got out of the pool feeling great, got on my borrowed road bike, and tore up the road.
-I pushed so hard that when I got to my transition, I forgot to take of my helmet and started running with it on.
+I pushed so hard that when I got to my transition, I forgot to take off my helmet and started running with it on.
 There were some snickers, but I was on a mission.
 I ran the course confidently, but good ol' vokda and pizza came back with a vengeance.
 I had to pull off in the last mile and dive into some trees.
 When I crossed the finish line, I had taken something like 15-20 minutes off of my previous time.</p>

 ## The next 17 years
 <p>The summer after Tri for the Y 2 I bought my first road bike.
 I was hooked after the adrenaline pumping performance/finish.
 I kept the training up with the intention to continue, but life happened.
 I studied abroad.
 I had a semester of depression.
 I graduated college and struggled to transition to a new city for graduate school.
 And so on.
 I did get a lot more into road cycling, but my best pillar, running, withered.</p>